EgemenOkur/1-Bit-Full-Adder/README.md

 designated as C-OUT and the normal output is designated as S which is SUM.
 A full adder logic is designed in such a manner that can take eight inputs together to create a byte-wide adder and cascade the carry bit from one adder to the another.

+For comparing results and questions please send me a mail to code@egemenokur.com